csulbying/2018Spring/02-web-introduction/css-introduction.md

 It is better to use a class than a tag as a selector because you have more control with class.
 Add `class="page-title"` to the "h1" element and change the selector of `h1` to `.page-title`.

-It is a convention use use `-` to separate lower-case words in HTML property name and values.
+It is a convention to use `-` to separate lower-case words in HTML property name and values.
 It is called **kebab-casing**.
 HTML itself is case-insensitive.
 Change all combined names to use kebab casing.
 For example, `triptext` becomes `trip-text`.

 ## 5 Position